What is a joint contracture?

 What are the treatment options for joint contractures?

 The cornerstone of treating joint contractures that are not congenital lies in their prevention.
-Once a traumatic injury involving a joint is diagnosed, the treating provider should include in any treatment plan measures for the maintenance of joint motion.
+Once a traumatic injury involving a joint is diagnosed, the treatment plan should include measures for the maintenance of joint motion.
 These may include orthotics to maintain appropriate joint positioning during periods of necessary immobilization, daily re-assessment of weight bearing and range of motion restrictions and regular treatment sessions with physical/occupational therapy professionals.

-Why come to the International Center for Limb Lengthening for treatment of joint contractures?
+Why choose the International Center for Limb Lengthening for treatment of joint contractures?